ermlikeyeah/ermlikeyeah.github.io/_posts/2019-11-04-run-notes-2019-november-week-1.markdown

 I’ve added to some more runs to my list of runs [in Evernote](https://www.evernote.com/l/ACgqrIMV4wFNBrZzFrWuq53eD0olrjSKbJM) I am looking at and doing in 2020.
 The list is openly available for anyone to look at.

 I also have a [hit list of runs to do](https://www.evernote.com/l/ACjENOzV1QRHw5jl7sxc7IzNk6mtpB2RxPU) which is also openly available.
 If there’s any races or runs you recommend please me know!

+Question: How do you plan your running week?

+See you in a week!